ikramagix/moodle-local_yeswecanquiz/README.md

 ## Installation

-1. **Download the Plugin**: Download the YesYouCanQuiz plugin ZIP file.
+1. **Download the Plugin**: Download the YesWeCanQuiz plugin ZIP file.
 2. **Access Plugin Installation**: In your Moodle site, navigate to `Site Administration → Plugins → Install plugins`.
 3. **Upload and Install**: Upload the ZIP file and follow the on-screen instructions to complete the installation.

 ## Setup Instructions

-1. **Configure the Plugin**: Navigate to `Site Administration → Plugins → Local Plugins → YesYouCanQuiz`.
+1. **Configure the Plugin**: Navigate to `Site Administration → Plugins → Local Plugins → YesWeCanQuiz`.
 2. **Select the Public User**:
    - A dropdown list will display your manual accounts.
 Select the one you wish to use as the "public" user.